-The feature wiki page just provided a couple of screenshots for what a quiz looks like.
-But for the user story, we should try to provide all the screenshots necessary for this user story.
-For example, "Retake quiz" could have screenshots for:
+The Feature wiki page provided a couple of screenshots of a quiz's appearance.
+But for the user story, you want to provide all the screenshots necessary for this user story.
+For example, Retake Quiz could have screenshots for:

-student passes a quiz
+A student passes a quiz.

-student fails a quiz (over 24h ago)
+A student fails a quiz (over 24h ago).